larissa/vim-configs/README.md

 at first usage, execute
     :UpdateRemotePlugins

-Note: You need to have the gem rcodetools installed globally, so rct-complete command is available
+Note: You need to have the gem `rcodetools` installed globally, so `rct-complete` command is available for ruby completion.
+You will also need the npm package `tern` for javascript autocomplete.

 ## credits
 * Plugins belong to their authors.